Al Ittihad Club (Salalah)

-Al-Ittihad Club (نادي الاتحاد) is an Omani sports club based in Salalah, Oman.
-The club is currently playing in Oman First Division League, first division of Oman Football Association.
-Their home ground is Al-Saada Stadium, but they also recognize the older Salalah Sports Complex as their home ground.
-Both stadiums are government owned, but they also own their own personal stadium and sports equipment, as well as their own training facilities.
+Al-Ittihad Club (نادي الاتحاد) is an Omani sports club based in Salalah, in southern Oman.
+The club currently plays in Oman First Division League, first division of Oman Football Association.
+Their home ground is Al-Saada Stadium.
+They also recognize the older Salalah Sports Complex as their home ground.
+Both stadiums are government owned, but Al-Ittihad also own their personal stadium, sports equipment and training facilities.

 Being a multisport club

 Although being mainly known for their football, Al-Ittihad Club like many other clubs in Oman, have not only football in their list, but also hockey, volleyball, handball, basketball, badminton and squash.
 They also have various youth football teams competing in Oman Olympic League, Oman Youth League (U-19) and Oman Youth League (U-17).

 Crest and colours

 Al-Ittihad have been known since establishment to wear a full green or white (Away) kit (usually a darker shade of green), varying themselves from neighbors Al-Nasr S.C.S.C.
 (Blue), Dhofar S.C.S.C.
 (Red) and Salalah SC (Blue) kits.
 They have also had many different sponsors over the years.
 As of now, Nike provides them with kits.